courtois-neuromod/ds_prep/eyetracking/README.md

 **Step 4.
 Perform offline processing for runs that need it**

-From the config file created in Step 1, problematic session can be re-processed offline (pupil detection, calibration and gaze mapping)

-As an option (specified in config file with the "apply_qc" argument), the script performs a QC on the offline and online gaze data
+From the config file created in Step 1, a problematic session can be re-processed offline (pupil detection, calibration and gaze mapping).
+As an option (specified in config file with the "apply_qc" argument), the script performs a QC on the offline and online gaze data.

 To process a session offline, launch (specify session's config file in argument)
 ```bash